Dan Evans: British interest at Eastbourne comes to end but world No 719 Oliver Tarvet qualifies for Wimbledon

 "I'm very sorry to have to withdraw from my quarter-final today in Eastbourne as I'm having some soreness in my right thigh," said Krejcikova.

 "Overnight it just didn't get any better; it actually got worse.
-I think it's better with Wimbledon in the next couple of days just to rest it and to see what's going on and to resolve that."
+I think it's better with Wimbledon in the next couple of days just to rest it, see what's going on and to resolve that."

 Having saved two match points en route to defeating British No 4 Harriet Dart in two hours and 40 minutes in round one, the second seed saved three more in her tie-break triumph over Burrage, which lasted two hours and 24 minutes.

-Australian 19-year-old Maya Joint backed up her second-round victory over British No 1 Emma Raducanu by reaching the semi-finals with a 6-4 7-5 success over Russian Anna Blinkova.
+Australian 19-year-old Maya Joint backed up her second-round victory over British No 1 Emma Raducanu by reaching the semi-finals with a 6-4 7-5 success over Russia's Anna Blinkova.

 Watch the ATP and WTA Tours, as well as the US Open in New York, live on Sky Sports in 2025 or stream with NOW and the Sky Sports app, giving Sky Sports customers access to over 50 per cent more live sport this year at no extra cost.
 Find out more here.